-Now before everyone cries fowl at the notion of ruining such a classic, I promise you it’s not a concours car.
-There are spots of rust and faded paint, It’s not perfect.
-It is far rougher than late model example pictured above, It is the sort of V12 Jag that looks like it has spent it’s life in the midwest.
+Now before everyone cries foul at the notion of ruining such a classic, I promise you it's not a concours car.
+There are spots of rust and faded paint, It's not perfect.
+It is far rougher than late-model example pictured above, It is the sort of V12 Jag that looks like it has spent its life in the midwest.
 What makes this man a hero to me though, is he could have bought any reasonable daily driver for the $5k-9k that Hagerty says the average XJ-S sells at.
 There are plenty of boring midsized sedans and bland shapeless crossovers to choose from in that price range.
-Yes they’re more reliable and safer, but they will bore you into hoping your Takata airbag turns into grapeshot.
-This man, however, said bollocks to that crossover purgatory and made the bold decision that the smooth torquey rush that only comes from 12 cylinders of English pride was worth the commitment and sacrifice required by a 35+ year old English car.
+Yes, they're more reliable and safer, but they will bore you into hoping your Takata airbag turns into grapeshot.
+This man, however, said bollocks to that crossover purgatory and made the bold decision that the smooth torquey rush that only comes from 12 cylinders of English pride was worth the commitment and sacrifice required by a 35+-year-old English car.

 This is not a move for the faint of heart, the XJ-S is a British car.
 As we all know the British can make one hell of a car, a car that is known for handling a great many things well but of those things none are reliability.
 While some eras of British steel are more reliable than others, the most unreliable era was the mid-1970s through the mid-1980s.
 The era of the XJ-S was also coincidentally the mid 1970s throughout the 1990s, so daily operation of one of these cars as your only means of conveyance is a daily game of Russian roulette.
 Add to that, the specifics of the Jaguar 5.3L V12 and you really are taking a gamble.